wjdenny/wjdenny.github.io/content/@2020anthonysdesk_mocs.md

 > The [[Zettlekasten]] culture was based on atomic notes.

-[[Nick Milo|Milo]] wanted to organize his atomic notes under an outline and so developed the [[Map of Content]].
+[[Nick Milo|Milo]] wanted to organize his atomic notes under an outline and so developed the [[Map of content]].

-[[Map of Content]] are similar to a table of contents, but more fluid.
+[[Map of content]] are similar to a table of contents, but more fluid.
 The idea was created by someone else..
 Quixotic How to keep track of everything

 > Are we collecting notes or making notes?